 No matter the details behind a drug crimes involving minors crime, it can always be contested.
 How you contest it, however, will be up to you.
 Rather than trying to take on the system by yourself and protect your good name, you should team up with a Virginia Beach criminal defense attorney from The Law Offices of Daniel J Miller.
-We have more than 15 years of total legal experience to put to good use when crafting your defense.
+We have 25 years of total legal experience to put to good use when crafting your defense.
 Our ultimate goal is the dismissal or reduction of your charges, or a not guilty verdict.

 Call (757) 267-4949 to schedule your own free consultation today.